aiidateam/AEP/003_efficient_object_store_for_repository/readme.md

   the disk space still occupied in the pack files.

-- The object store does not need to provide functionality to modify a node.
-In AiiDA files of nodes are typically only added, and once added they are immutable (and very rarely they can be deleted).
+- The object store does not need to provide functionality to modify an object.
+In AiiDA, files of nodes are typically only added, and once added they are immutable (and very rarely they can be deleted).

   If modification is needed, this can be achieved by creation of a new